-In addition, marketers must always keep the end goal of the campaign in mind when starting their 1-to-1 marketing campaigns.
+In addition, marketers must always keep the end goal of the campaign in mind when starting their one-to-one marketing campaigns.

 The objectives for these campaigns need to be well-defined in advance with specific success metrics that can be benchmarked across campaigns, tactics, and partners.

-How do Criteo and LiveRamp work together to enable better 1-to-1 marketing?
+How do Criteo and LiveRamp work together to enable better one-to-one marketing?

 The partnership between Criteo and LiveRamp is focused on driving consumer sales for retail and travel clients.

 Together, data onboarding and retargeting allow marketers to communicate more efficiently and meaningfully with consumers across all channels—such as in-store, online, and call centers—and further up the funnel.

 Specifically, clients can:

 a.
 Move aggressively towards an omnichannel approach to marketing.